DiegoNG90/DiegoNG90/README.md

 - 🔭 I’m currently working on microfrontends and microservices web apps.
-- 🌱 I’m currently learning about Web3 and Solidity on one hand, and Angular and advance UX/UI CSS.
+- 🌱 I’m learning Web3 and Solidity on one hand, and Angular and advance UX/UI CSS on the toher.
 - 👯 I’m looking to collaborate on blockchain and dapp related development.

 <!--